 As promised in an earlier post, here is a list of things I love about Denmark…

 4) Cheese.
 Even the low-end grocery stores here have a cheese selection that would be considered “specialty” in the US.
-I never thought I’d see the day where brie would be a staple in my fridge.
-Fresh mozzarella is actually easier to find than the other kind (not fresh?) and for that, I will forgive Denmark its lack of ricotta, provolone, gruyere, and cheddar.
+I never thought I’d see the day where Brie would be a staple in my fridge.
+Fresh mozzarella is actually easier to find than the other kind (not fresh?) and for that, I’ll forgive Denmark its lack of ricotta, provolone, gruyere, and cheddar.

-5) Bakeries, green grocers, florists, etc. Everything has not been consolidated into supercenters.
+5) Bakeries, green grocers, florists, etc. Everything hasn’t been consolidated into supercenters.
 Some people would probably find this terribly inconvenient, but I like it!
 I get to be that girl riding through the city streets on my black bike, skirt blowing in the wind, baguette and flowers sticking out of my wicker basket.
-On a fair weather day, it feels every bit as romantic as I imagined.
-I was doing just that the other day when someone called me “sexy”.
+On a fair weather day, it feels every bit as romantic as I’d imagined.
+I was doing just that the other day when someone called me “sexy.”
 At 35, it’s nice to still be sexy ;)

 6) Walking streets.
 I love strolling the walking streets, looking in shop windows and browsing the outside displays.
 In the US, it’s usually the clearance junk they put outside.
 Here, they put out the good stuff and don’t seem to think too much about people walking off with it.

 7) Drinking outside.
 It’s nice to go to a park or the beach and enjoy a beer or a bottle of wine with friends.